 We invest a portion of our available cash and cash equivalents by purchasing marketable securities in a managed portfolio and direct investments in a variety of debt securities, including U.S. Treasury securities and corporate debt securities.
-The primary objective of our investment activity is to maintain the safety of principal and provide for future liquidity requirements while maximizing yields without significantly increasing risk.
+The primary objective of our investment activity is to maintain the safety of principal while maximizing yields without significantly increasing risk.
 Should any of our investments or marketable securities lose value or have their liquidity impaired, it could affect our overall financial condition.
-Additionally, should we choose to, or are required to, sell these securities in the future at a loss, our consolidated operating results or cash flows may be affected.
+Additionally, if we choose to, or are required to, sell these securities in the future at a loss, our consolidated operating results or cash flows may be affected.